univention/ums-stack-data/README.md

     into a Secret object as an alternative option.
 - `process-join-data.py` does not log the object name if the attribute is not called `name`, e.g. for users the attribute is called `username`.
+- The configuration of the UMC Self-Service to find Memcached and PostgreSQL has to be provided via the values `stackDataContext.umcMemcachedHostname` and `stackDataContext.umcPostgresqlHostname` currently.
+These have to be kept in sync with the values used for the `umc-server` Helm chart.

 ## Development setup